 For families who initially leased under this activity prior to September 21, 2015, and who port to another jurisdiction during the term of assistance, the term limit will continue to apply unless the household is absorbed by the receiving agency.
-For families who initially lease under this program on or after September 21, 2015, the administration of the voucher will be in accordance with the receiving PHA's policies in accordance with the Federal Register notice published September 21, 2015.
+For families who initially lease under this program on or after September 21, 2015, and who port to another jurisdiction during the term of assistance, the administration of the voucher will be in accordance with the receiving PHA's policies in accordance with the Federal Register notice published September 21, 2015.